Hovering Flight in Flapping Insects and Hummingbirds: A Natural Real-Time and Stable Extremum Seeking Feedback System: Natural Hovering flight as an extremum seeking system

 \subsection{Results and Simulation}

-In this Subsection, we present simulations for the proposed natural hovering ES system in \eqref{eq:Full_model_ESC} (see also Figure \ref{fig:ESC_customized_structure}) for five different flapping insects, namely, hawkmoth, cranefly, bumblebee, dragonfly, hoverfly, and a hummingbird.
-The aim of these simulations is to validate and verify the effectiveness of the proposed natural hovering ES in achieving equilibrium hovering stability, in real-time, by adjusting the flapping angle rate based on feedback of sensations (objective function measurements) related to the altitude and/or balance between lift and weight.
+In this Subsection, we present simulations for the proposed natural hovering ES system in \eqref{eq:Full_model_ESC} (see also Figure \ref{fig:ESC_customized_structure}) for five different flapping insects based on literature data, namely, hawkmoth, cranefly, bumblebee, dragonfly, hoverfly, and a hummingbird.
+The aim of these simulations is to validate and verify the effectiveness of the proposed natural hovering ES in achieving equilibrium hovering stability, in real-time, by adjusting the flapping angle rate based on feedback of sensations (objective function measurements).

-In equilibrium hovering, the velocity $w$ has to be 0 as this translates into constant height/altitude $z$ (see the first differential equation in \eqref{eq:Full_model_ESC}).
-Therefore, in our simulations we start with an initial disturbance in $w$, that is $w_0 = 0.2$.
-This disturbance challenges the natural hovering ES system as it needs to overcome temporary deviations from equilibrium and re-establish hovering equilibrium (i.e., $w=0$), demonstrating stability in real-time.
-The simulations were performed using two objective functions: \( J = z^2 \), where its minimum represents the hovering condition (constant $z$) and \( J = \left(\frac{L}{mg} - 1\right)^2 \), where its minimum represents the hovering condition (lift to weight ratio around one).